Quessian-Phaedrus-Sternabite/Obsidian-Law/TN Code § 39-17-417 (2021) - Drugs - Criminal Offenses and Penalties..md

 f.
 Violating (a) with Schedule V Controlled Substance is a Class E felony, 5K fine.
 g.
 1. Violating (a) with with a Schedule VI Controlled substance that is marijuana or TCH is Class E and 5K fine.
-2. Violating (a) with with a Schedule VI Controlled substance that is from 10-70 pounds of marijuana or TCH is Class D and 50K fin
+2. Violating (a) with with a Schedule VI Controlled substance that is from 10-70 pounds of marijuana or TCH is Class D and 50K fine
+3. Violating (a) with 4-8 pounds Marijuana resin or 20-99 marijuana plants is Class C and 100K fine.
+h.
+Schedule VII - Class E felony, 1K fine
+i.